 Although they may look intimidating due to their large pincers, they rarely bite people, and if they do, it will not cause any harm.

-Earwigs are common household pests that can be found hiding in moist areas, such as under rocks and logs.
+Earwigs are common household pests that hide in moist areas, such as under rocks and logs.

 They feed on small insects and plants and can quickly become a nuisance if not controlled.

-To get rid of earwigs, removing any hiding spots for them, such as piles of leaves, woodpiles, and grass clippings near the foundation of your home is important.
+To get rid of earwigs, it is important to remove any hiding spots for them, such as piles of leaves, woodpiles, and grass clippings near the foundation of your home.

 Seating cracks and crevices around windows and doors is also important so that earwigs cannot enter the home.